pattonsgirl/CEG2350/Labs/Lab03/README.md

 ## Rubric

+- Part 1 - 3 pts
+  - 0.5 pts / question
-- Part 1 - 1 pt each / 6 pts total
+- Part 2 - 1 pt each / 6 pts total
-- Part 2 - 6 pts total
+- Part 3 - 6 pts total
   - minimum of 6 commits, each commit completes 1 task
   - 1 complete task = 1 pt
-- Part 3 - 1 pt each / 3 pts total
+- Part 4 - 1 pt each / 3 pts total
-- Part 4 - 0.5 pts each / 3.5 pts total
+- Part 5 - 0.5 pts each / 3.5 pts total
 - Extra Credit - 1 pt
 - Point deductions:
   - minus 2 pts = no commits for each part && no comments indicating parts building on each other